Watermelons are delicious, but it’s unlikely you’ll finish a whole watermelon in one sitting.

 How To Freeze Watermelon

 Freezing watermelon is super simple.
 Just follow the steps below.

-- Cut your watermelon up, either into bite-size cubes, big chunks, or use a melon baller or spoon.
+- Cut your watermelon into bite-size cubes or big chunks, or use a melon baller or spoon.

 - Sprinkle sugar or syrup on our watermelon if you want a sugary kick.
 Use about ½ cup of granulated sugar for every lb of watermelon.

 - Next up, flash freeze.
-Simply lay baking paper on top of a baking tray and spread your watermelon pieces across it.
+Simply lay some baking paper on a baking tray and spread your watermelon pieces across it.
 Wrap with cling film, then pop in the freezer for 2 hours.

 When you’re ready to eat your watermelon, don’t thaw it.
 Because watermelon is 91% water, you’ll just end up with mushy, tasteless watermelon sludge.

 As we mentioned, you shouldn’t thaw frozen watermelon.

 Instead, add frozen watermelon straight into your smoothie or homemade watermelon sorbet.

 On hot days, use frozen watermelon as fruity ice cubes in your drinks, or enjoy them on their own!